eostermueller/heapSpank/docs/index.md

 Using data from [JAVA_HOME/bin/jmap -histo myPid](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr014.html#BABJIIHH), heapSpank shows the percentage of time that byte counts are on the rise for the 10 classes most likely to be leaking.

+Classes that reach "100%" are the most likely to be leaky.

 ![Quick Memory Leak Detection](http://g.recordit.co/IiBoJS6vkk.gif)

 ## Notes